Oaseru17/iosloveaudio/README.md

 **Architecture**

 The application is built with SWIFTUI + Combine as the reactive framework.
-Furthermore, the architecture used is modular MVVM.
+Furthermore, the architecture uses a modular MVVM structure.

 MVVM highlights how each unit is implemented, while for the general outlook modular architecture was implemented using Swift packages.
 The image on the next page represents the application&#39;s architecture